kunlebakare/TaskTrackerCLI/README.md

   # HOW TO USE
-  In your favourite command line app, type `task-cli` in combination with any of `add` `update` `delete` to add, update, or delete a task respectively. e.g. `task-cli add "go to the gym by 5"`
+  Download the relevant executable for windows(task-cli.exe) or linux(task-cli) In your favourite command line app, type `task-cli` in combination with any of `add` `update` `delete` to add, update, or delete a task respectively. e.g. open windows terminal in the folder where task-cli.exe lives, then do `./task-cli add "do something later"`

+  `task-cli add "go to the gym by 5"`

   Do `task-cli list` to list all tasks and their respective task-id